Wintermute0110/plugin.program.AEL.dev/KGDB.md

 <rad>/Nintendo SNES/snaps/
 <rad>/Nintendo SNES/titles/
 ```

+> **Question for devs** If recursive ROM scan is enabled how to generate the ROM artwork filenames?
+Note that in some special platform like ScummVM the ROM title is the subdirectory name...

 If this setting is `Next to the ROMs` then the ROM asset directory setting will be ignored and your artwork files will be searched with a pattern like this:
 ```